 - Changes in eating habits

-- Distress after spending time online or on his or her phone
+- Regular distress after spending time online or on his or her phone without a reasonable explanation

 - Feelings of helplessness or low self-esteem